 Check to Make Sure Rapid Finance Isn’t a Scam

 As we mentioned, Rapid Finance is a legitimate lender.
-However, scammers frequently target the financial services industry, including impersonating lenders or debt collectors.
-If you receive a letter from Rapid Finance, it’s important to make sure it’s legitimate.
+However, scammers frequently target the financial services industry, including by impersonating lenders or debt collectors.
+If you receive a letter from Rapid Finance, make sure it’s legitimate.

-The first thing you can do is make sure the information on your letter matches the contact information on Rapid Finance’s website.
-If you are still not totally certain Rapid Finance is the one contacting you, simply call their customer service line and ask.
+The first thing you can do is check that the information on your letter matches the contact information on Rapid Finance’s website.
+If you’re still not certain Rapid Finance is the one contacting you, call their customer service line and ask.

 Strategies for Negotiating with Rapid Finance

-In some cases, you may be able to avoid your lawsuit or arbitration moving to the judgment stage is by negotiating a settlement directly with Rapid Finance.
+In some cases, you can avoid a lawsuit or arbitration moving to the judgment stage by negotiating a settlement directly with Rapid Finance.
+If you know what’s actually in your merchant cash advance contract, you’ll be in a stronger position to negotiate.
 Here are a few tips to help you through the negotiation process:

-- Understand your loan or MCA agreement: Before negotiating with Rapid Finance, it’s critical that you understand the ins and outs of your loan agreement, including what you were originally required to pay, how much you’ve already paid, and how much you still owe.
+- Understand your loan or MCA agreement: Before negotiating with Rapid Finance, know the ins and outs of your loan agreement, including what you were originally required to pay, how much you’ve already paid, and how much you still owe.

-- Decide how much you’re willing to pay: It helps to go into negotiations with a number in mind.
-Consider how much you’re willing to offer to pay to avoid going to court.
+- Decide how much you’re willing to pay: Go into negotiations with a number in mind.
+Consider how much you’re willing to offer to avoid going to court.

-- Know your rights: As we discussed, you have certain rights as a borrower when you’re dealing with Rapid Finance.
-Knowing those rights can help you advocate for yourself if the company crosses a line.
+- Know your rights: Knowing your rights as a borrower can help you advocate for yourself if Rapid Finance crosses a line.

-- Hire an attorney: It can be challenging navigating the negotiation process alone.
+- Hire an attorney: It can be challenging to navigate negotiations alone.
 Consider hiring a debt relief or MCA attorney to negotiate with the company on your behalf.

-- Get everything in writing: Make sure all of your dealings with Rapid Finance are well-documented, especially any agreements you come to.
+- Get everything in writing: Make sure all of your dealings with Rapid Finance are well-documented, especially any agreements you reach.

 How to Protect Against Rapid Finance